rockycape/rockycape.github.io/README.md

 ### (e) minecraft realms

-![minecraft realms](https://help.mojang.com/customer/portal/attachments/561780)

 Minecraft realms is the multiplayer that we collaborate on.
 Once you've got minecraft JAVA EDITION (PC & MAC) you need to send us your minecraft username so we can send an invitation to minecraft realms.

+Note: If you see a glowing green button in the minecraft realms menu this is an option for a 30 day free trial of minecraft realms.
+Do not activate this now but save this for later as you don't need it once you've send us your minecraft username and we've invited you.

+![minecraft realms](https://help.mojang.com/customer/portal/attachments/561780)

 You'll know you've received an invite when an envelope appears to the right of the minecraft realms menu item.

 ![minecraft realms evelope appears](https://i.ytimg.com/vi/EMvr9Le_6bU/maxresdefault.jpg)